apg360/re2c-lemon-example/Tutorial/lexer_parser_steps_tutorial.md

 ## STEP3 Semantic Analyzer
 #### Syntax tree and Symbol Table >>to Abstract Syntax Tree

+Symbol Table is used by various phases of compiler as follows :
+- Lexical Analysis: Creates new table entries in the table, example like entries about token.
+- Syntax Analysis: Adds information regarding attribute type, scope, dimension, line of reference, use, etc in the table.
+- Semantic Analysis: Uses available information in the table to check for semantics i.e. to verify that expressions and assignments are semantically correct(type checking) and update it accordingly.
+- Intermediate Code generation: Refers symbol table for knowing how much and what type of run-time is allocated and table helps in adding temporary variable information.
+- Code Optimization: Uses information present in symbol table for machine dependent optimization.
+- Target Code generation: Generates code by using address information of identifier present in the table.

 > The parser cannot check for semantics, example it cannot know if the WORD indicating the color actually represents a valid color.
 > That is to say, it doesn’t know that it’s wrong to use “dog” and right to use “red”.
 > This must be checked by the logic of the program, that can access which colors are available.